Doom (professional wrestling): Break up and beyond

 On February 24, 1991 at WCW's 1991 WrestleWar PPV Doom took on former tag-team champions The Fabulous Freebirds and lost due to miscommunication between Reed and Simmons.
-After the Freebirds left the ring Reed turned on Simmons and beat him up, turning Simmons face and supposedly ended the team of Doom forever.
+After the Freebirds left the ring Reed turned on Simmons and beat him up, turning Simmons full face (and reverting Reed back to full heel) and supposedly ended the team of Doom forever.
 A month later, however, Reed and Simmons teamed up one more time at Starrcade '91 at Tokyo Dome, losing to the team of Bam Bam Bigelow and Big Van Vader.
 After the match, Reed and Simmons started brawling, causing NJPW and WCW stars to separate them, indicating Doom was no more.

 Teddy Long sided with Butch Reed as the former Doom partners engaged in a short but intense feud.
 The feud culminated at SuperBrawl I where Ron Simmons pinned Butch Reed in a Steel cage match (referred to as a "Thunder-Doom" cage match).
 After the PPV, Reed left the company allowing Ron Simmons to focus on other opponents while Teddy Long turned face and started to manage other talent in WCW.
 Long would appear in Simmons' corner occasionally after Ron became WCW World Heavyweight Champion in August 1992.